epsilon537/boxlambda/_drafts/minimizing_interrupt_latency_and_jitter.markdown

   }
 ```

-This mechanism can also be used to remove jitter from periodic interrupts such VGA line IRQs.
+This mechanism can also be used to remove jitter from periodic interrupts, such as VGA line interrupts.

 Other Changes
 -------------